Prerequisites¶

 SSH

-• Use ssh to forward ports from one computer to another.
-For example, we might like to connect to a jupyter notebook server running on one computer (a remote server) using a browser on our local machine (laptop).
-One can use port forwarding to do this securely without having to expose the server to the world (thereby allowing the server to be hacked).
+notebook server running on one computer (a remote server) using a browser on our local machine (laptop).
+One can use port forwarding to do this securely without having to expose the server to the world (thereby allowing the server to be hacked). - Use

-• Use scp to copy files and directories securely from one machine to another.
+to copy files and directories securely from one machine to another. - Use

 Many resoures are available on the world-wide web, so you should understand the following: